taigaoma1997/benchmark_in_de/RCWA/RCWA/README.md

-Upzip the Reticolo package **'Reticolo V8'**, or specify the download location.
+Upzip the Reticolo package **'RETICOLO V8'**, or specify the download location.